 The purchase price of business acquisitions is primarily allocated to the tangible and identifiable intangible assets acquired and liabilities assumed based on their estimated fair values on the acquisition date, with the excess recorded as goodwill.
-We utilize Level 3 inputs in the determination of the initial fair value.

 Contingent consideration represents contingent milestone, performance and revenue-sharing payment obligations related to acquisitions and is measured at fair value, based on significant inputs not observable in the market, which represents a Level 3 measurement within the fair value hierarchy.
-The valuation of contingent consideration uses assumptions we believe would be made by a market participant.
-We assess these assumptions on an ongoing basis as additional data impacting the assumptions is obtained.
-The fair value of contingent consideration is recorded in other long-term liabilities on our condensed consolidated balance sheets.
+The valuation of contingent consideration is estimated using a binary option-based approach with assumptions the Company believes would be made by a market participant.
+Significant inputs include projected revenues, discount rates, volatility factors and risk-free rates.
+The Company assesses these assumptions on an ongoing basis as additional data impacting the assumptions is obtained and any change in fair value of the contingent consideration is recorded in the consolidated statements of comprehensive loss.
+Significant increases or decreases in any of those inputs in isolation would result in a significantly lower or higher fair value measurement.
+Generally, a change in the assumption used for the projected revenues would result in a directionally similar change to the overall estimate of the contingent consideration.
+The fair value of contingent consideration of \$8.9 million at September 30, 2021 is reflected in other long-term liabilities on the Company's condensed consolidated balance sheets with the change in fair value of \$1.3 million during the three months ended September 30, 2021 reflected in general and administrative expenses in the consolidated statements of comprehensive loss.